raspberrypilearning/scratch3-graphic-effects/en/step_1.md

 The `set color effect to`{:class="block3looks"} and `change color effect by`{:class="block3looks"} blocks both have drop-down menus in which you can choose from a range of different graphic effects that can be used to change your sprite's appearance.

 + `color`{:class="block3looks"}: from `0` to `199` (bigger numbers will wrap around, so `200` is the same as `0`)
-+ `fisheye`{:class="block3looks"}: `0` means no effect, big numbers cause a bigger 'fisheye' effect, and big negative numbers cause a reverse 'fisheye' effect.
++ `fisheye`{:class="block3looks"}: `0` means no effect, big numbers cause a bigger 'fisheye' effect, and big negative numbers cause a reverse 'fisheye' effect
 + `whirl`{:class="block3looks"}: `0` means no effect, big numbers make a big whirl to the left, and big negative numbers make a big whirl to the right
 + `pixelate`{:class="block3looks"}: `0` means no effect, and bigger numbers create more pixels
 + `mosaic`{:class="block3looks"}: `0` means no effect, and bigger or negative numbers create more copies